Nightmare Fuel: Not Always Right

 - The doctor here may be more notable for his terrible attempt at lying, but given that he had it ready for when the legal office called, who's to say he wasn't okay with the dogs possibly killing the field agent?

 - It's really scary to think that this mother was close to cremating her son's lizard who was not quite dead.
 Though the blow is softened when you realize that even if she did get that far the one in charge would probably have noticed that it was still alive.

 - This woman.
 She actually resorts to abusing her dog, all because it got scared and tried to nip someone while being groomed.

 - This one is more conventionally creepy than downright horrifying, but you really have to wonder whether this little girl is a) messing with the employee, or b) not quite right in the head.* Made all the creepier by the fact that she's so polite and well-spoken.

-- This woman dropped her dogs off at an animal shelter, thinking it was a boarding kennel... and by dropped, she means dumping them over the fence resulting in one of them breaking its leg.
-And then when she comes back five weeks later to get them back and they aren't there, she yells obscenities at the worker for 10 minutes and tries to have her arrested.
-Even when the woman gets sent to court, she's not done: she yells and spits on the judge for agreeing with the shelter.
+- This woman dropped her dogs off at an animal shelter, thinking it was a boarding kennel... and when we say "dropped", we mean "dumping them over the fence, resulting in one of them breaking its leg".
+And then when she comes back five weeks later to get them back and they aren't there (having been spayed and neutered, then put up for adoption and quickly adopted into new homes), she yells obscenities at the worker for 10 minutes and tries to have her arrested.
+The police officer is thankfully taken into the back room, shown the security video, and arrests the woman.
+Even when the woman gets sent to court, she's not done: she yells and spits on the judge for agreeing with the "goddamn boarding kennel," er, shelter.